Top 15 Tips To Assess Collectibles graphic

 Authentic vs Counterfeit Example

 Analyze the item to see if it is different from what it was intended to look like.
-For instance, a nickel that was misprinted with a three-legged buffalo (instead of the standard four-legged buffalo) is very valuable.
-The more unique and rare an item is, the more expensive it is.
+The more unique, the more valuable.

 Rare Example 3-legged bull nickel